Driver’s Ed and Traffic School

-Drivers Education is a prerequisite to applying for a driver’s license at the Department of Motor Vehicles (DMV) in many states – that goes for both teenagers and new adult drivers.
+Drivers Education is a prerequisite to applying for a driver’s license at the Department of Motor Vehicles (DMV) in many states – for teenagers and new adult drivers.

-Please select your state below to learn specific details about the Driver’s Education requirements in your state.
+Please select your state below to learn specific details about your state’s Driver’s Education requirements.

 Know More About Drivers Education In Your State